lindzeyn/pthread-locate-updatedb/README.md

 As always, you should focus on writing <i>correct</i> code first before you start making your code more efficient.

-## Bonus and Conclusion
+## Bonus

 Unless you have done something clever, your algorithm for resolving queries probably amounts to a parallel brute-force search of a tree-like data-structure that represents the database.
-This data-structure is crucial since we must ultimately we must report the <i>absolute</i> file names whose last name matches our pattern, but it does not seem to encode any meaningful information about the structure of <i>local</i> file names.
-There is a way to modify your tree-like data-structure with an auxiliary data-structure(s) used for pattern matching that can quickly find which leaves (local file names) match the pattern.
+While this data-structure is required for reporting the <i>absolute</i> file names whose last name matches our pattern, it does not encode any meaningful information about the structure of <i>local</i> file names.
+Fortunately, there is a way to patch your tree-like data-structure with an auxiliary data-structure(s) used for pattern matching that can quickly find which leaves (local file names) match the pattern.
 You will be awarded 10 bonus points for a correct implementation of this data-structure(s) that uses multi-threading.

+ ## What's Next?

+ There are a number of ways to go from here.
+ <b>do not post your solution publically on GitHub.</b> I suggest that you privately post to GitHub and provide the password